 Bachelor of Applied Science

-A collaborative program between Meridian Community College, Mississippi State University-Meridian and University of West Alabama in which students can earn a Bachelor of Applied Science.
+In a collaborative program between Meridian Community College, Mississippi State University-Meridian, the University of West Alabama and William-Carey University, a student can earn a Bachelor of Applied Science Degree.

-The Bachelor's of Applied Science serves the needs of adults who have completed a Career and Technical Program at Meridian Community College and need additional education to advance their career.
+The Bachelor's of Applied Science serves the needs of adults who have completed a Career and Technical Program at Meridian Community College and need additional education to advance their careers.

 Who can participate

-- Students entering or currently enrolled in Meridian Community College's Career and Technical programs can transfer course credit to Mississippi State and the University of West Alabama to obtain their Bachelor of Applied Science degree.
+- Students entering or currently enrolled in Meridian Community College's Career and Technical programs can transfer course credit to Mississippi State, University of West Alabama and William Carey University to obtain their Bachelor of Applied Science degree.
 Contact your academic advisor for more details.

 - Complete at minimum 120 credit hours.